Friends, welcome to grilling season.

 & SO easy

 This is the perfect option for all your summer grilling needs.
-They’re great on their own but would also pair well with salads, mashed potatoes, or cooked quinoa or rice (links below!).
+They’re great on their own but would also pair well with salads, mashed potatoes, or cooked quinoa, millet, or rice.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram!
 I’d love to see what you come up with.
 Cheers, friends!

 Note: recipe updated 04/28/21 to address reader issues with flavor balance and excess marinade.

 - 3 large portobello mushrooms (stems removed, wiped clean)

 - 3 Tbsp balsamic vinegar